googlefonts/colr-gradients-spec/colr-gradients-spec.md

 _Replace the content of clause 5.7.11 with the following:_

-The COLR table adds support for multi-colored glyphs in a manner that is compatible with existing text engines and relatively easy to support with current OpenType font files.
+The COLR table adds support for multi-colored glyphs in a manner that integrates with existing text engines rasterizers and that is designed to be easy to support with current OpenType font files.

 The COLR table defines color presentations for glyphs.
-The color presentation of a glyph is specified as a graphic composition using other glyphs, such as a layered arrangment of glyphs, each with a different color.
+The color presentation of a glyph is specified as a graphic composition using other glyphs, such as a layered arrangement of glyphs, each with a different color.
 The term “color glyph” is used informally to refer to such a graphic composition defined in the COLR table; and the term “base glyph” is used to refer to a glyph for which a color glyph is provided.
 Processing of the COLR table is done on glyph sequences after text layout processing is completed and prior to final presentation of glyphs.
 Typically, a base glyph is a glyph that may occur in a sequence that results from the text layout process.
 In some cases, a base glyph may be a virtual glyph defined within this table as a re-usable color composition.

+For example, the Unicode character U+1F600 is the grinning face emoji.
+Suppose in an emoji font the 'cmap' table maps U+1F600 to glyph ID 718.
+Assuming no glyph substitutions, glyph ID 718 would be considered the base glyph.
+Suppose the COLR table has data describing a color presentation for this using some a layered arrangement of other glyphs with different colors assigned: that description and its presentation result would be considered the corresponding color glyph.

 Two versions of the COLR table are defined.

-Version 0 allows for a simple composition of colored elements: a linear sequence of glyphs that are stacked vertically (z-order) as layers.
+Version 0 allows for a simple composition of colored elements: a linear sequence of glyphs that are stacked vertically as layers in bottom-up z-order.
 Each layer combines a glyph outline from the &#39;glyf&#39;, CFF or CFF2 table (referenced by glyph ID) with a solid color fill.
 These capabilities are sufficient to define color glyphs such as illustrated in figure <span style="color:red">5.x</span>.

 ![Three emoji glyphs that use layered shapes with solid color fills.](images/colr_v0_emoji_sample.png)

 **Figure <span style="color:red">5.x</span> Examples of the graphic capabilities of COLR version 0**

-Version 1 supports much richer graphic capabilities.
-In addition to solid colors, gradient fills can be used, as well as more complex fills using other graphic operations, including affine transformations and diffrent blending modes.
+Version 1 supports additional graphic capabilities.
+In addition to solid colors, gradient fills can be used, as well as more complex fills using other graphic operations, including affine transformations and different blending modes.
 Version 1 capabilities allow for color glyphs such as those illustrated in figure <span style="color:red">5.x</span>:

 ![Three emoji glyphs that use gradient fills and other effects.](images/colr_v1_emoji_sample.png)

-**Figure <span style="color:red">5.x</span> Examples of the graphic capabilities of COLR version 0**
+**Figure <span style="color:red">5.x</span> Examples of the graphic capabilities of COLR version 1**

 Version 1 also extends capabilities in variable fonts.
 A COLR version 0 table can be used in variable fonts with glyph outlines being variable, but no other aspect of the color composition being variable.
-In version 1, several additional items can be variable, such as the placement of color stops in a gradient or the alpha values applied to colors.
+In version 1, all of the new constructs for which it could be relevant have been designed to be variable; for example, the placement of color stops in a gradient, or the alpha values applied to colors.
 The graphic capabilities supported in version 0 and in version 1 are described in more detail below.

 The COLR table is used in combination with the CPAL table (5.7.12): all color values are specified as entries in color palettes defined in the CPAL table.
 If the COLR table is present in a font but no CPAL table exists, then the COLR table is ignored.